Desponark/Steering-Behaviours-Demo/README.md

 Calculates a steering force required to keep an agent at a specified offset from a target agent.

 ## Group Behaviours
-The Group Behaviours are found [here](https://github.com/Desponark/Steering-Behaviours-Demo/tree/master/Scripts/Steering/SteeringBehaviour/GroupBehaviours)
+Group Behaviours are found [here](https://github.com/Desponark/Steering-Behaviours-Demo/tree/master/Scripts/Steering/SteeringBehaviour/GroupBehaviours).
+Group Behaviours are special as they take into consideration the other agents in the game.

 ### Separation
 Calculates a steering force that keeps an agents heading (look direction) aligned with its neighbors